 Best travel rewards credit card

 The BMO World Elite MasterCard gives you three BMO Rewards points for every dollar spent on travel, dining and entertainment purchases and two points per dollar on everything else, which can be redeemed for travel (flights, hotels, vacation packages, car rentals), gift cards, or merchandise.
-As a sign-up bonus, your first purchase on the card will net you 35,000 bonus points, which equals $250 in travel rewards.
+As a sign-up bonus, your will net you 35,000 bonus points, which equals $250 in travel rewards, after spending $1,000 in the first three months of owning the card.

 This card’s biggest strengths are in its flexibility and perks: points can be used to cover travel taxes and fees.
 The card includes an annual Priority Pass membership, plus four complimentary passes per year, allowing you VIP airport lounge access in more than 400 cities across the world (valued at USD$200).
 You’re also covered by World Elite travel insurance, which includes up to a combined $2.5 million in travel medical and accident coverage.
 The card’s annual fee is $150, and is waived for the first year for new accounts opened by April 30, 2018.